react-native-image-picker/react-native-image-picker/README.md

 | fileName         | OK   | OK      | The file name                                                                                                        |

 ## Note on file storage
 Image/video captured via camera will be stored in temporary folder so will be deleted any time, so don't expect it to persist.
+Use `saveToPhotos: true` (default is false) to save the file in the public photos.

 ## ErrorCode